China on track to book $1 trillion in total offshore investment by end-2015

 “Our outbound investment has maintained a double-digit growth rate, and this trend will be sustained in future,” Zhang told a media briefing.

-China’s slowing economy and market volatility is driving domestic firms to acquire foreign brands and technology, as well as diversifying, said Thilo Hanemann, Research Director at Rhodium Group in New York.
+China’s slowing economy and market volatility is driving domestic firms to acquire foreign brands and technology, as well as diversifying, said Thilo Hanesmann, Research Director at Rhodium Group in New York.

 The Beijing government has rolled out policies to support the global efforts of Chinese companies, offering financial incentives and removing administrative controls on offshore deals.